This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 - In a large bowl beat the eggs together with the thyme, salt, garlic powder, black pepper and cayenne pepper.
 Add in the half & half and milk, and whisk the mixture together thoroughly.

 - Place the pan with the tart shell on a baking sheet.
 (This will make it easy to carry to the oven.)
 Spread the bacon and shallot mixture over the bottom of the tart shell and sprinkle 1 cup of the shredded Gruyère over this.
-Carefully pour in the egg-cream mixture to just below the edge of the crust.
-(You may have just a little more filling than you need, depending on how much your crust puffed up.)
-Sprinkle the remaining cheese over the top.

 - Place the baking sheet with the quiche in the oven on a rack positioned in the center.
 Bake the quiche for 15 minutes.
 Then, reduce the temperature to 325° F and bake the quiche for another 30 minutes.
 It should be lightly browned in places and look set.
 You can test it with a knife inserted in the center if you want, and it should come out clean.

-- Allow the quiche to cool on a wire rack for at least 15 minutes before slicing and serving.
+- Allow the quiche Lorraine to cool on a wire rack for at least 15 minutes before slicing and serving.
 You can also serve it at room temperature.
 Makes 6 servings.

 - After baking the quiche can be wrapped and stored in the fridge for up to 3 days.
-It can also be well-wrapped and frozen for up to 2 months.
+It can also be well-wrapped and frozen for up to 3 months.

 To reheat: